Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 18:

 You: Are you sure Mary?
-This feature can help you overcome ABC challenges at a rapid rate.
+This feature can help you overcome ABC challenges at a rapid pace.
 We’re one of the few organizations to offer the XYZ feature.

 Mary: Okay, I’ll think about it, and we can talk when I’m free.

-You: Sure, take your time!
-Do let me know when I should call.
+You: Sure, please take your time!
+Do let me know when I can call.

 If they say that they’re still not interested, just thank them for their time and reach out to them on some other occasion.